apache/infrastructure-website/content/pages/digicert-use.md

 ### Windows binaries on Windows

-To configure your system for Windows signing:
+To configure your system:

 1. Obtain your DigiCert ONE credentials as above.
+1. Return to DigiCert ONE and select "Secure Software" from the menu in the top right-hand corner.
+1. Select "Resources" in the left-hand menu.
+1. Download and install the "Secure Software Manager Windows Clients Installer".
 1. As per sections 4.3 and 4.5 of the client user guide, create the four system environment variables.
 Note that the URL for `SM_HOST` should be `https://clientauth.one.digicert.com` (no `demo` in the URL)
 1. Test with `smctl.exe keypair ls` (see section 4.6 of the client user guide).
 You should see at least one certificate listed.
 1. Test with `certutil.exe -csp "DigiCert Signing Manager KSP" -key -user` (see section 4.7 of the client user guide).